proudindiv/FRBUSinR/README.md

 Github: [proudindiv/FRBUSinR](https://github.com/proudindiv/FRBUSinR):

 Unfortunately, EViews is propritary software and hence not readily accessible.
-My thought is to explore the information provided by the Federal Reserve using the open source R-language and other freely available tools for truly reproducable results.
+My thought is to explore the information provided by the Federal Reserve using the open source R-language and other freely available tools for truly reproducible results.

 My project is at [proudindiv/FRBUSinR](https://github.com/proudindiv/FRBUSinR) on [github](https://github.com).
 I hope to produce something that attracts others to participate.